John Dodson (fighter): Mixed martial arts career

-Dodson began training MMA in 2002 after Chris Luttrell, and Greg Jackson recruited him for his extensive wrestling background.
-After the first day of training he "fell in love with the sport" and continued to train daily with Jackson.
+Dodson began training MMA in 2002 after Chris Luttrell and Greg Jackson recruited him for his extensive wrestling background.
+After the first day of training, he "fell in love with the sport" and continued to train daily with Jackson.

 Dodson competed in a Grappler's Quest and won in the beginner level.
-Four months later he did another submission tournament, winning that at the intermediate level.
-Six months later Dodson competed in his first amateur fight.
+Four months later, he competed in another submission tournament, winning at the intermediate level.
+Six months later, Dodson competed in his first amateur fight.
 He competed in one other amateur bout before turning pro.
 Dodson was offered to make his debut in Japan against the number one ranked flyweight in the world, Yasuhiro Urushitani.
 Dodson lost the fight via decision.

 With the lack of fights materializing at flyweight, Dodson began taking fights at featherweight and bantamweight as well.
 He obtained a 3–2 record before taking a fight against future WEC fighter, Clint Godfrey, winning the fight via decision.
 With the win over Godfrey, Dodson was selected to be a part of the second season of the Tapout Reality show.

 Despite having a 1–1 record under the Ultimate Warrior Challenge promotion, he was awarded shot at the vacant UWC flyweight title at UWC 7.
 Dodson was defeated by Pat Runez in a highly controversial five-round decision.
 At UWC 8, Dodson defeated previously unbeaten Jesse Riggleman via unanimous decision.

 Dodson was expected to fight at Tachi Palace Fights 9 against Alexis Vila.
 However, Vila suffered an injury and was forced to pull out of the bout.
 Vila was replaced by former Shooto champion Mamoru Yamaguchi.
 Dodson then pulled out of the fight for unknown reasons, and was replaced by Kevin Dunsmoor.